By Scott Stilphen

 |“They (Atari) chose the finalists although if I remember correctly, they reduced the number to 15 instead of 50.
 This caused a lot of people to get upset.
 This was right at the time Atari was sold and everything went into limbo.
 I don't think the Crown was ever awarded…”.|

 † A PAL version was never released.

-† Atari cancelled the contest before a winner was declared, although someone by the name of Curt Vendel believes Atari held a "non-public, semi-secret" playoff, but offered no proof to back up this claim, other than saying that, by law, Atari had to follow through with the WaterWorld contest because the game was publicly sold and players had submitted correct answers.
+† Atari cancelled the contest before a winner was declared, although an ex-felon by the name of Curt Vendel believes Atari held a "non-public, semi-secret" playoff, but offered no proof to back up this claim, other than saying that, by law, Atari had to follow through with the WaterWorld contest because the game was publicly sold and players had submitted correct answers.
 Given Vendel's past feloneous history, not to mention his track record of sabotaging shows, forging emails, and erasing posts, anything he states as "fact" should be questioned.

 If someone won a $25,000 crown, we would have heard about it before now, either from the person who won it or someone who knows them.
 Also, the SwordQuest Challenge was a nationally-advertised contest.
 Vendel's claim that the WaterWorld contest had to be completed for the sole reason the game was released and people submitted entries for it doesn't ring true because the contest was comprised of FOUR games.
 Each game's contest was part of reaching the overall contest- to win the sword!
 Why else would Atari have paid off the winners of the EarthWorld and FireWorld contests if they legally didn't have to (because AirWorld was never released)?

 From Michael Rideout: